 It worked perfectly!
 The shortbread has a nice crunch but still has that delicious, melt-in-your-mouth texture.

-And by using dairy-free butter, I made this recipe completely vegan-friendly.
+And by using dairy-free margarine, I made this recipe completely vegan-friendly.
 What’s not to love!?

 How To Make Empire Biscuits

-In a medium-sized bowl, cream together 100g of caster sugar (see recipe card below for cup measurements) and 230g of vegan butter.
+In a medium-sized bowl, cream together 100g of caster sugar (see recipe card below for cup measurements) and 180g of vegan margarine.

-If you’re not vegan and/or don’t want to use vegan butter, I’d recommend using margarine over dairy butter because it has the softer consistency you need for this recipe.
+If you’re not vegan and/or don’t want to use vegan margarine, I’d recommend using dairy margarine over dairy butter because it has the softer consistency you need for this recipe.

 Mix the two ingredients together gently until smooth.